Payment Options for In-Home Care

 Finding senior care for yourself or your loved ones can be challenging.
 Don’t let the cost of home care stand in the way of providing temporary, part-time or live-in assistance that he or she needs.

 We are happy to help you understand your payment options so you can select the best, most affordable care.

 Overview of Payment Options

-Veteran’s Benefits: A VA benefit specifically available to a veteran or their surviving spouse for home care is a program called Aid & Attendance (A&A).
-For information, call Toll Free 1-877-222-8387 or click here to go to the Aid & Attendance website.
+A VA benefit specifically available to a veteran or their surviving spouse for home care is a program called Aid & Attendance (A&A).
+For information, call Toll Free 1-877-222-8387 for the department of Aid & Attendance.
 The A&A benefit provides monthly payments to be used to help cover the cost of a home health aide.
 It may be best to consult your trusted professional eldercare attorney or financial planner before beginning the application process.
 The Veteran’s discharge papers will be needed.
 There is no charge to complete an application and benefits are determined based on physical and financial need.
 Be sure to always make copies of any forms and correspondence sent to the Veterans Administration and have patience.
 If you are approved, the payments are made retroactively from when you applied.
 It can take several months until you hear back from the VA.

 What Families Are Saying: